 Print, Share, or View Spanish version of this article

 Where do you turn for help when your child gets sick?
-You may call your child's doctor or another health professional.
-You might call your mom or friend for advice.
-You may look on the Internet or in a magazine or book.
+You may call your child’s doctor or another health care professional.
+You might call a parent or friend for advice.
+You may look on the Internet or in a book.

-While most children in North America receive conventional medicine when they are sick, many parents want to know about natural therapies too.
-Alternative, complementary, and integrative medicine and folk remedies are some of the words used to describe these different therapies.
-Read on for more information.
+While most children in North America receive conventional medicine when they are sick, many parents also want to know about natural therapies.
+Alternative medicine, complementary medicine, folk medicine, holistic medicine, and integrative medicine are some terms used to describe these different therapies.
+Read on for more information from the American Academy of Pediatrics (AAP) about complementary and integrative medicine.

-Conventional medicine describes treatments or therapies used by a medical doctor (MD), doctor of osteopathy (DO), nurse practitioner (NP), or physician assistant (PA).
+Conventional medicine, also known as Western or mainstream medicine, describes treatments or therapies used by a medical doctor (MD), doctor of osteopathy (DO), nurse practitioner (NP), or physician assistant (PA).
 Other conventional health care professionals include physical therapists, psychologists, dietitians, and registered nurses.
-Conventional medicine is also called Western medicine or mainstream medicine.
-For example, conventional therapies for cancer include surgery, chemotherapy, and radiation.
+Conventional therapies include, for example, antibiotics for an infection or an inhaler for asthma.

 Alternative medicine describes a treatment or therapy used in place of conventional medicine.
-For example, herbal supplements are usedin place ofantidepressant medicine to treat depression.
+For example, butterbur can be used in place of medications to prevent migraine headaches.

 Complementary medicine describes a treatment or therapy used along with conventional medicine.
-For example, using massage or acupuncturealong withmedicine to treat pain.
+For example, acupuncture can be used along with medicine to treat pain.

-Folk medicine describes a treatment or therapy grandparents or other elders from different cultures used.
-It could be a type of complementary or alternative medicine.
-For example, chicken soup is used to treat a cold or flu.
+Folk medicine describes a treatment or therapy that is passed down through generations within a culture.
+Most folk medicines are considered to be complementary or alternative medicine.
+For example, chicken soup can be used to treat a cold or the flu.

 Holistic medicine describes an approach to patient care that focuses on the body, mind, and spirit of the patient as well as social and environmental aspects of health.